zamnzim/Discord-Docker-Status-Bot/README.md

 The bot will pull the status of containers and pin the status to a chosen chat.
 Every 10s the docker containers are checked for changes.
 If any changes occur to the containers, the pinned message is edited and replaced with the current status.

+This bot is also for running on multiple servers as the bot will identify the difference in pinned messages in chat.
+The bot will only update the status messages of the server it is running on.

 ![Example Running](https://github.com/user-attachments/assets/74962c43-742a-4fbb-a9d1-6804a5420c42)

+#Environment Variables
+DISCORD_TOKEN - The bot token from discord.

+DISCORD_CHANNEL_ID - The channel ID of the chat you would like the bot to write status updates in.

+DOCKER_SERVER_NAME - The name of the server you are running the container on.
+Naming is used to seperate the status message from your other servers status messages.

 # Docker Run
 ```